Why some Polish haulers are relocating to Germany | DW | 25.02.2022

 The number of Polish haulers moving their operations to Germany as the EU Mobility Package and Polish tax reforms kick in is rising.
 But many say the deluge that was expected is unlikely to materialize.

 The number of applications from Polish haulage firms for a German-EU joint license doubled in 2021 to 46.
-According to the Brandenburg Ministry for Infrastructure and Regional Planning, in 2022 so far 11 applications or inquiries have been received.
+According to the Brandenburg Ministry for Infrastructure and Regional Planning,11 applications or inquiries have been received so far in 2022.

-In large part this shift is due to the EU’s Mobility Package, ostensibly designed to improve working conditions for long-distance truck drivers, but seen by some as placing obstacles to foreign haulers based outside of Germany but much of whose operations are in Germany.
+In large part, this shift is due to the EU’s Mobility Package, ostensibly designed to improve working conditions for long-distance truck drivers.
+Yet it is seen by some as placing obstacles to foreign haulers based outside of Germany, but much of whose operations are in Germany.
 However, EU freight forwarders with a local branch can bypass the regulations.

 According to the German association of transport companies, LBV, German transport firms serve 60% of orders on the local market, while the remaining 40% are carried out by companies from abroad, mostly from Poland.

-Since February 21 non-German haulage companies have been obliged to return trucks to company headquarters every eight weeks and added rules governing what is known as cabotage, transports carried out by an EU company within another EU country.
+Since February 21, non-German haulage companies have been obliged to return trucks to company headquarters every eight weeks.
+Further rules were added, governing what is known as cabotage, transports carried out by an EU company within another EU country.

 Anna-Christine Weirich from the Fair Mobility Project of the German Trade Union Confederation, explains the rationale behind the EU legislation.
 "What seems to drive haulers in general is enhancing profits by reducing costs by any means, usually to the detriment of drivers and their working conditions," she said.